ironfrown/qtsa_workshop/README.md

    *URL: https://github.com/ironfrown/qtsa_workshop*
 - Download workshop files from GitHub:<br/>
    *Either via *git* or from *GitHub* web site (Code > Download ZIP)*<br/>
-   *Save it as "qtsa_workshop-main.zip'*
+   *Save it as "qtsa_workshop-main.zip" (includes the enclosing folder)*
-- On IBMQ select Lab option
-- Create a directory "qtsa_workshop" on IBMQ labs (Top left menu > New folder)<br/>
+- On IBMQ select the Lab option (Top left menu > Lab)
-   *Enter the newly created directory*
+- In the IBMQ Labs file system identify the directory for the contents of the archive
-- Upload "qtsa_workshop-main.zip" file into this directory (Top left menu > Upload files)
+- Upload "qtsa_workshop-main.zip" file into this directory (Labs top left icons > Upload files)
-- Open a Python Console (Top left menu > New file + > Console)
+- Open a Python Console (Labs top left icons > New file + > Console)
 - Type a statement "!unzip qtsa_workshop-main.zip" (Shit-Enter)
-- Refresh the contents of the directory (Top left menu > Refresh file list)
+- Refresh the contents of the directory (Labs top left icons > Refresh file list)
 - The contents of the workshop repository is ready for use within IBMQ Lab

+## Tested environment
 Workshop examples have been tested on the following system:

 | Qiskit Software	| Version |